LabTrivedi/MOrgAna/README.md

 ## Overview

-MOrgAna accepts images acquired by diverse devices such as high content screening devices, confocal microscopes and simple benchtop stereo-microscopes, trains a segmentation network based on a few manually created binary mask for the generation of addition masks of unseen images, and produces quantitative plots based on morphological and fluorescence parameters based on the input imagses and generated masks.
+MOrgAna accepts images acquired by diverse devices such as high content screening devices, confocal microscopes and simple benchtop stereo-microscopes, trains a segmentation network based on a few manually created binary mask for the generation of addition masks of unseen images, and produces quantitative plots based on morphological and fluorescence parameters based on the input images and generated masks.

 <p align="center">
 	<img src="https://raw.githubusercontent.com/LabTrivedi/MOrgAna/master/morgana/Examples/app_screenshots/Fig1.png" alt="overview" width="800"/>